JSConfBp/2015.jsconfbp.com/src/documents/budapest-guide.html.md

 ## Mobile data plan

-In Hungary there is three main mobile network operators, T-Mobile, (member of the Deutsche Telekom group), Telenor hungary, (member of the Norvegian Telenor group) and Vodafone.
+In Hungary there is three main mobile network operators, T-Mobile, (member of the Deutsche Telekom group), Telenor hungary, (member of the Norwegian Telenor group) and Vodafone.

 - [T-Mobile has a prepaid option for mobile internet](http://www.t-mobile.hu/english/mobilinternet/pre_paid#Domino_net_100)
 - [Telenor also has a prepaid mobile internet plan](http://www.telenor.hu/en/en/kartyas-tarifa/limit-net)